 Real estate markets’ battles of late have to a great extent been attached to affordability, and discouraging home-building actions and activities are said to be main contributors to these obstacles.
 There aren’t many homes available to be purchased concerning long-term historical averages.
 Moreover, building activities still can’t seem to bounce back from the last downturn completely.

 According to Doug Duncan, Fannie Mae’s chief economist, housing story primarily remains one of the imbalances between supply and demand.
 The said imbalance, as he stated in his research note has driven price increase in home prices forcing potential buyers into the sideline.

 Doug Duncan also added that lower home loan rates have, at certain points, helped the circumstance; however, an increase in building activities at the market can help a lot more.
 If there are no existing stocks, home builders refreshingly appear to be more concentrated on the entry-level houses as median square footage, the new and single-family building or construction fell at around 4.3% in the second quarter.

 Builders witness continued improvement in the field of business later in 2018.
 However, metrics slightly softened from ultimately strong July, and it turns out that the pricing power weakened as stated and revealed by Carl Reichardt, the homebuilding analyst of BTIG Research.
 This was also written by Ryan Gilbert on research note that was based on small and medium-sized home builders’ surveys.

-As market shifts to lower gear and as summer comes close, the pricing set by home builders has expectedly softened.
+As market shifts to lower gear and as summer season comes close, the rates set by home contractors has expectedly softened.
 However, it was noted by the BTIG analyst that some home builders see markets as present strength as a flash in the pan resulted in a unexpected drop-in rate.